 - any work undertaken at the worksite is done in accordance with the SWMS provided

 - Principal contractors have systems in place to ensure proper planning and sequencing of trades so that the scaffold remains safe and compliant throughout the build.

 - people falling from scaffolds that are poorly erected, incomplete or have been altered without authorisation

-- people falling from scaffolding due to misuse (eg standing on guardrails)
+- people falling from scaffolding due to misuse such as standing on guardrails

-- scaffold collapse or failure of components due to incorrect assembly, incompatible componentry, overloading or unauthorised alteration (eg tie removal)
+- scaffold collapse or failure of components due to incorrect assembly, incompatible componentry, overloading or unauthorised alteration such as tie removal

 - objects falling off scaffolds and hitting people below